HussainAther/ERDandDatabase-MovieTheaterDatabaseCreation/README.md

 ## How I did it

 In this assignment, I began with a SQL file to create the tables.
 Then, I used pg Admin to create the database and ran a line of code (at the bottom of the sql file) to convert the SQL database to a csv that could be uploaded to Lucidchart.
 This let me create the ERD in Lucidchart by starting with SQL code.

+There's another file `somecoolstuff.sql` that lets you do some cool stuff with the data.

+In the file `adddata.sql` we add data into it.

+Also some SQLAlchemy stuff in `database_setup.py`.